-Mont Ripley welcomes snow enthusiasts.
-Owned by Michigan Technological University, this ski area sits between the cities of Houghton and Hancock, just minutes from the Country Inn & Suites.
+Mont Ripley welcomes all snow enthusiasts.
+Owned by the university, this ski area sits between the cities of Houghton and Hancock, just minutes from the Country Inn & Suites.
 After skiing at Mont Ripley, you’re only a short drive from restaurants, microbreweries, nightclubs and shopping.
 Mont Ripley is a star attraction of the scenic Keweenaw Peninsula and is home to the most snow in the Midwest.

 Portage Lake Golf Course

-Portage Lake is a top-quality 18-hole golf course affiliated with Michigan Tech University.
-It overlooks Big Portage Lake, part of the body of water connected to Lake Superior and bisecting the Keweenaw Peninsula.
+Portage Lake Golf Course is a top-quality 18-hole golf course affiliated with Michigan Tech University.
+It overlooks Portage Lake, part of the body of water connected to Lake Superior and bisecting the Keweenaw Peninsula.

 Student Development Complex